brunobandev/translated-code/002-why-developers-hate-php.md

 My discussion with James continues normally and all of a sudden he tells me something completely shocking. *“On top of that PHP is by far the slowest language you can find for web”*.
 When he said that I understood that James didn’t read anything on PHP since a long time.

-## PHP evolves, not its reputation / PHP evolui, não sua reputação
+## PHP evolves, not its reputation

 In the minds of many developers, PHP has remained in version 4.
 When the language was unstable, with disastrous performance and non-existent OOP. **Developers hate PHP because they believe the language has been stagnating for 20 years**.
 When you know PHP today you know that it’s far from PHP4.